BIC-MNI/neuroimaging-training-03/_episodes/03-bids.md

 Namely,[Bidsify](https://github.com/spinoza-rec/bidsify), [BIDSKit](https://github.com/jmtyszka/bidskit), [DAC2BIDS](https://github.com/dangom/dac2bids), [DCM2BIDS](https://github.com/cbedetti/Dcm2Bids), [HEUDICONV](https://github.com/nipy/heudiconv)

 There currently do not exist any super polished commercial solution to convert to BIDS.

+## Important Note
+In the end, BIDS datasets are still grounded in basic format of NII, but organized in specific folder structures with the proper meta information stored and organized.
+In short, you still need software to open NII format.

 {% include links.md %}